scenic-views/scenic/README.md

 You can use `replace_view` to generate a CREATE OR REPLACE VIEW SQL statement.

-See postgresql documentation on how this works: http://www.postgresql.org/docs/current/static/sql-createview.html
+See Postgres documentation on how this works: http://www.postgresql.org/docs/current/static/sql-createview.html

 To start replacing a view run the generator like for a regular change: